EhsanKia/BareboneTwitchBot/README.md

 It does absolutely nothing else than connecting to a single channel and logging various events such as messages and notices.

+If you want a bot with slightly more meat and modular command support, check out [SimpleTwitchBot](https://github.com/EhsanKia/SimpleTwitchBot).

 # Installation and usage
 All you should need is Pyhton 2.7+ with [Twisted](https://twistedmatrix.com/trac/) installed.
 You then copy this project in a folder, configure the bot and run `twitch_irc.py`.